-The phrase to baptise means to "plunge" or "immerse".
+The phrase “to baptise” means to "plunge" or "immerse".
 The immersion in water, or alternatively the pouring of water over the person's head, symbolises the baptised person's union with the death of Jesus.
-Just as Christ was raised from the dead, the baptised person arises from the water as a "new creature", a member of the Church.
+Just as Christ was raised from the dead, the baptised person rises from the water as a "new creature", a member of the Church.

-Baptism consists of a person's immersion in water three times or of the pouring of water over the person's head three times, reciting the words, "I baptise you in the name of the Father, and of the Son, and of the Holy Spirit.
-Amen."
+Baptism consists of a person's immersion in water three times or of the pouring of water over the person's head three times, with the recitation of the words, "I baptise you in the name of the Father, and of the Son, and of the Holy Spirit."